Spain Top Green Buildings | By Architects & Authors 2026

 Traffic Reduction Superblocks limit vehicular access, reducing traffic flow and congestion in affected areas.

-Pedestrian-Friendly Spaces Superblocks prioritize pedestrians, creating ample space for walking, cycling, and other non-motorized modes of transportation.
+Pedestrian-Friendly Spaces Superblocks prioritise pedestrians, creating ample space for walking, cycling, and other non-motorized modes of transportation.

 Pollution Reduction By restricting traffic and promoting sustainable transportation options, superblocks help reduce pollution levels, leading to improved air quality.

-Community Engagement Superblocks foster a sense of community by encouraging social interactions, such as neighborhood gatherings and recreational activities in public spaces.
+Community Engagement Superblocks foster a sense of community by encouraging social interactions, such as neighbourhood gatherings and recreational activities in public spaces.

 Health and Well-being With reduced traffic noise and increased opportunities for physical activity, superblocks contribute to the overall health and well-being of residents.